 I currently reside in the United States, but I am not a citizen.
 Which citizenship category should I choose?

 It is important to know at the time of application what type of U.S. citizenship or residency you hold in order for UIC to request proper documentation and assign tuition rates.
-Below is a brief description of each citizenship category available on the Common Application:
+The residency choices on the Common Application include:

 A First Year applicant is either a current high school student or any other student who has never attended any college, university, or post-secondary institution.
 A transfer applicant is one who has attended any college or university since high school graduation.